This article contains updates made Sept. 2, 2020.

 The hiring process can be stressful and overwhelming, particularly if you run a smaller operation and have little experience finding and securing new employees.
 Taking the right steps in the hiring process is essential because skipping or missing a step can result in a bad hiring decision.
-Bad hires are problematic for your company’s bottom line (Entrepreneur estimates that it can cost the company 30 percent of the employee’s first-year salary), negatively impact staff morale, or harm your company’s reputation.
+Bad hires are problematic for your company’s bottom line, negatively impact staff morale, or harm your company’s reputation.

 When you’ve got creative staffing needs and are ready to start the search for your next hire, get started by following these 10 hiring process steps:

 With a clear idea in mind of what your organization needs, you can adequately begin your recruitment process.

 2. Create & Distribute the Job Description